mnit-rtmc/iris/docs/road_topology.md

 #### Station ID

 A unique identifier for the [detectors] associated with a _station_ r_node.
-It is displayed on the [traffic layer].
+It is displayed on the [traffic map].

 #### Speed Limit